basterrika/wp-image-optimizer/README.md

 # Image Optimizer for WordPress

-Zero-config plugin that converts uploaded images to **WebP** and replaces the original file.
+Converts uploaded images to WebP (optimized) and replaces the original.
+Zero-config.

 ## What it does